Code-Institute-Submissions/mcranter-Pwdr-Brand_JulyResub/README.md

 - **[Python validator | PEP8](http://pep8online.com/):** No errors found

-    **Results:** No errors found beyond those trigger by long lines which were auto-generate during migrations.
+    **Results:** No errors found beyond those trigger by long lines which were auto-generated during migrations.

 ---